 If so, this could be persuasive to future courts.
 And as far as this goes, it is likely to be most persuasive if it is from the U.S. Supreme Court, with lessening value as you move down to circuit courts and then district courts.

-When considering cases in this vein, don’t forget to include Qualitex and Wal -Mart v.
+When considering cases in this vein, don’t forget to include Qualitex and Wal Mart v.
 Samara.
 These cases didn’t involve functionality as such, but they loom very large as authoritative expositions on modern trademark law.
-So what they say is can be quite relevant to figuring out what functionality means in any given case.
+So what they say can be quite relevant to figuring out what functionality means in any given case.

 Did a court reveal how it reasons and what it finds persuasive?

 If so, this could be predictive of future decisions.
-And as far as that goes, the predictive value is of lower court decisions is arguably as great or even greater than U.S. Supreme Court cases.
+And as far as that goes, the predictive value of lower court decisions is arguably as great or even greater than U.S. Supreme Court cases.
 Reasoning in this vein, you’re not necessarily limited to the letter of the doctrine.
 You might draw from the cases some grounded speculation about the effect of industry expectations, longstanding practice, apparent equities, economic realities, and so forth.

+Licensee estoppel: Consider whether the defendant might be blocked from arguing the mark’s validity by way of the doctrine of licensee estoppel.

+Consider Westco v.
+KB (“Mattress Warehouse”).

 Use in commerce: Has the mark been the subject of bona fide use in commerce?

 This doesn’t often come up as an issue by itself.
 But it remains a rock-solid requirement that a mark must be used in commerce before it can be successfully upheld as a valid trademark.